SAFEGUARDING

 What is the EYFS?

 The Early Years Foundation Stage (EYFS) was originally launched in 2008.
 It is the statutory framework for all early years providers in England but it is held in high regard worldwide.
 The Statutory Framework for the Early Years Foundation Stage sets the standards that all early years providers must meet.
 Early years providers in England who provide care and learning for children from birth to the end of reception class must comply with the EYFS Statutory Framework.
 Ofsted regulate and inspect all early years providers against the safeguarding and welfare requirements and areas of learning to determine how well children are kept safe and healthy.
-From time to time the EYFS is updated and refreshed, so far this has happened in 2012, 2014 and 2017.
+From time to time the EYFS is updated and refreshed, the latest being September 2025.

 Our curriculum